-On this page you will find important details of the application process (such as deadlines, admission requirements, required documents and application assessment) for the bachelor’s programme in Medicine for academic year 2022-2023.
+On this page you will find important details of the application process (such as deadlines, admission requirements, required documents, selection procedure and assessment) for the bachelor’s programme in Medicine for academic year 2023-2024.

-Medicine is an educational fixus programme with selection, not everybody who is admissible will also receive a training place.
+The bachelor’s programme in Medicine is an educational fixus programme with selection; not everybody who qualifies for admission will also be offered a place in the study programme.
+The selection procedure consists of 2 rounds.
 Please read all the information on this page carefully.

-The total intake capacity at Maastricht is determined each year; in 2021/22 it was 366 students.
-Of the available training places, 50 are reserved for the Physician-Clinical Investigator Master's programme (A-KO taught in Dutch) and a maximum of 60 places are available for the International Track in Medicine (ITM).
+The total intake capacity at Maastricht is determined each year; in 2023/24 it is 366 students.
+Of the available training places, 50 are reserved for the Physician-Clinical Investigator Master's programme (A-KO taught in Dutch) and a maximum of 60 places are available for the bachelor’s programme in Medicine – English track (BA MED).
 The remaining places are intended for the Dutch bachelor’s programme in Medicine.